 The Birth of Better U 🖥️

-Recognising the need for a central wellbeing hub, the WWG initiated the development of Better U, a platform designed to showcase, connect, and encourage engagement with wellbeing initiatives at Flinders.
+Recognising the need for a central wellbeing hub, the WWG initiated the development of Better U, a platform designed to showcase, connect, and encourage engagement with student-focused wellbeing initiatives at Flinders.

 The goal was simple: make it easier for students to find support, attend wellbeing events, and take advantage of the many programs available to them.